 My current project studies how behavior becomes habitual and how habits can be overcome.
 I use computational modeling, fMRI, and brain stimulation techniques to investigate these questions.

-My research interests are pretty varied and can be described as: finding out how humans think 🙂 Before and during my PhD I studied the role of the cerebellum in non-motor functions such as language and cognition.
+My broader research interests are pretty varied and can be described as: finding out how humans think :).
+Before and during my PhD I studied the role of the cerebellum in non-motor functions such as language and cognition.
 In my postdoc at NIDA (NIH) I switched gears and learned more about addiction and reward processing.
-My present work integrates some of the key ideas behind reward processing, automaticity, and cognition.
+My present Fellowship integrates some of the key ideas behind reward processing, automaticity, and cognition.

 My Fellowship is funded by the Flanders Fund for Scientific Research (FWO) and the European Commission’s Marie Curie Actions through the Pegasus2 scheme.